Eiji Kanie

 Eiji Kanie (蟹江 栄司, Kanie Eiji) was a Japanese actor and voice actor born in Tokyo.
-He is most remembered for being the first voice of Ramenman in Kinnikuman and for playing Vrlitwhai Kridanik in The Super Dimension Fortress Macross.
+He is most remembered for being the first voice of Ramenman in Kinnikuman and for playing Vrlitwhai Kridanik in Super Dimension Fortress Macross.
 He died in 1985 of a subarachnoid hemorrhage.
-After his death, Banjou Ginga replaced him as Ramenman.
+After his death, Banjō Ginga replaced him as Ramenman.

 Years later, Ryūzaburō Ōtomo would play Vrlitwhai Kridanik in the Macross and Super Robot Wars video games.